Adapted from PC Liposomal Encapsulation Technology

 - Incomplete assimilation due to partial or non-breakdown of tablet or capsule into small enough particles for uptake in the intestines

-Another quality of LD that makes it so effective is found in the very makeup of the encapsulating liposomes.
+Another quality of LD that makes it so effective is due to the very makeup of the encapsulating liposomes.
 Most LD liposomes are made with essential phospholipids.
 The body requires these phospholipids in order to grow and function.
 In fact, every cell in the body has a protective membrane made from phospholipids.

 The Phospholipid Miracle That Makes LD Possible